angadmaan/cybersecurity-learning/tryhackme/http-https.md

 ## HTTPS Response

-The server sends an encrypted response back to the browser.
+The server send an encrypted response back to the browser.

 The data is protected during transmission so attackers cannot easily read or modify it.